Sega Genesis: Sega 32X

 With the release of the Saturn scheduled for 1995, Sega began developing a stopgap to bridge the gap between the Genesis and Saturn and serve as a less expensive entry into the 32-bit era.
 At the Winter Consumer Electronics Show in January 1994, Sega of America research and development head Joe Miller took a phone call from Nakayama, in which Nakayama stressed the importance of a quick response to the Atari Jaguar.
-One idea came from a concept from Sega Enterprises, "Project Jupiter," a new standalone console.
-Project Jupiter was initially planned as a new version of the Genesis, with an upgraded color palette and a lower cost than the Saturn, and limited 3D capabilities thanks to integration of ideas from the development of the Sega Virtua Processor chip.
+One idea came from a concept from Sega Enterprises, referred to by former Sega of America producer Michael Latham as "Genesis 2", which was a new standalone console.
+The concept was initially planned as a new version of the Genesis, with an upgraded color palette and a lower cost than the Saturn, and limited 3D capabilities thanks to integration of ideas from the development of the Sega Virtua Processor chip.
 Miller suggested an alternative strategy, citing concerns with releasing a new console with no previous design specifications within six to nine months.
 At the suggestion from Miller and his team, Sega designed the 32X as a peripheral for the existing Genesis, expanding its power with two 32-bit SuperH-2 processors.
 The SH-2 had been developed in 1993 as a joint venture between Sega and Japanese electronics company Hitachi.
 At the end of the Consumer Electronics show, with the basic design of the 32X in place, Sega Enterprises invited Sega of America to assist in development of the new add-on.